mikeroyal/AR-VR-Guide/README.md

 <p align="center">
  <img src="https://user-images.githubusercontent.com/45159366/172254747-9308be59-4d79-4677-a5ec-cf40f5762cf7.png">
   <br />
  MetalFX Rendering.
-Credit: Apple
+Image Credit: Apple
 </p>

 * [Apple Core Animation Framework](https://developer.apple.com/documentation/quartzcore) is a graphics rendering and animation infrastructure that provides high frame rates and smooth animations without burdening the CPU and slowing down your app.

 * [Apple Core Graphics Framework](https://developer.apple.com/documentation/coregraphics)is a framework based on the Quartz advanced drawing engine.
 It provides low-level, lightweight 2D rendering with unmatched output fidelity.

-* [GPUImage framework](https://github.com/BradLarson/GPUImage) is a BSD-licensed iOS library that lets you apply GPU-accelerated filters and other effects to images, live camera video, and movies.
-In comparison to Core Image (part of iOS 5.0), GPUImage allows you to write your own custom filters, supports deployment to iOS 4.0, and has a simpler interface.
-However, it currently lacks some of the more advanced features of Core Image, such as facial detection.

-[GPUImage3](https://github.com/BradLarson/GPUImage3) is the third generation of the [GPUImage framework](https://github.com/BradLarson/GPUImage), an open source project for performing GPU-accelerated image and video processing on Mac and iOS.
+* [GPUImage3](https://github.com/BradLarson/GPUImage3) is the third generation of the [GPUImage framework](https://github.com/BradLarson/GPUImage), an open source project for performing GPU-accelerated image and video processing on Mac and iOS.
 The original GPUImage framework was written in Objective-C and targeted Mac and iOS, the second iteration rewritten in Swift using OpenGL to target Mac, iOS, and Linux, and now this third generation is redesigned to use [Apple's Metal](https://developer.apple.com/metal/) in place of OpenGL.

 ### HTC Vive Headset